Ruthhl3ss/Intune-Goodies/macOS/macOS Security Baselines/Level 2/Settings Catalog/Disable iCloud Documents and Desktop Sync/readme.md

 - Reduced cloud accessibility of desktop and document files
 - Increased local data control

+**Deployment:**
+1. Import the JSON configuration to Microsoft Intune
+2. Review the settings to ensure they meet your specific security requirements
+3. Assign to appropriate device groups or users

 **Note:** This implements CIS Benchmark Recommendation 2.1.1.3 Ensure iCloud Drive Document and Desktop Sync Is Disabled (Automated).
 Always test configuration profiles in a controlled environment before widespread deployment.